4neesh/DevBlog/src/posts/003AOPbasics.md

 Scan all public access modifiers, void return types for only the FootballGame class within the com.aneesh.aopdemo package with the method name "playGame" and arguments of String followed by int<br><br>

 <p>
-The examples above illustrate how specific, or generic a Pointcut expression can be.<br>
+The examples above illustrate how specific or generic a Pointcut expression can be.<br>
-The granularity of Pointcut expressions enable us to explicitly define which Joinpint(s) we want to be scanned.<br>
+The granularity of Pointcut expressions enable us to define explicitly which Joinpoint(s) we want to be scanned.<br>
-We can use the 5 Advice types to then provide further granularity to specify where in the Joinpoint we would like to implement the Advice.<br>
+We can then use the 5 Advice types to provide further granularity to specify where in the Joinpoint we would like to implement the Advice.<br>
 The below example will implement before and after Advice on our <code class="language-java">playGame()</code> Joinpoint:
 </p>

+<h5>Using @Before and @After</h5>

 ```java{numberLines: true}